irmen/Pyro4/docs/source/servercode.rst

 **What is exposed by default, and the REQUIRE_EXPOSE config item**

-Pyro's default behavior is to expose *all* methods of your class (unless they are private, which means the name is starting with a single or double underscore).
+Pyro's default behavior is to expose *all* methods of your class (unless they are private, which means the name is starting with a single or double underscore -- with an exception of the special 'dunder' names with double underscores such as ``__len__``).
 You don't have to do anything to your server side code to make it available to remote calls, apart from registering the class with a Pyro daemon ofcourse.
 This is for backward compatibility and ease-of-use reasons.